-- 1. Familiarisation: Responses (Figure 2) are studied and initial thoughts noted. - 2.
-Induction: Initial codes are generated based on review of the data. - 3.
-Thematic Review: Codes are grouped together into themes and applied to the full data set. - 4.
-Reliability: Codes are applied to a subset of data by second coders to check reliability of results. - 5.
-Finalisation: Theoretical interpretation and narrative are formulated from final coding.
+- 1. Familiarisation responses (Fig. 2) are studied and initial thoughts noted. - 2.
+Induction initial codes are generated based on a review of the data. - 3.
+Thematic review codes are grouped together into themes and applied to the full data set. - 4.
+Reliability codes are applied to a subset of data by second coders to check reliability of the results. - 5.
+Finalisation theoretical interpretation and narrative are formulated from final coding.

 Table B1 shows the number of responses (both unique and total) across words and pictures in each theme and its underlying codes both before and after the soundscape experience.
-To ensure the reliability of the main qualitative coding of the entire dataset, second coders applied the thematic analysis to a subset of the data.
-This subset constituted the top 16 words before (58% of total responses) and 15 words after (49%), with the slightly different number of words used in the two datasets being due to ties in the ranking of words making it impossible to have exactly the same number in both.
+To ensure the reliability of the main qualitative coding of the entire data set, second coders applied the thematic analysis to a subset of the data.
+This subset constituted the top 16 words before (58 % of total responses) and 15 words after (49 %), with the slightly different number of words used in the two data sets being due to ties in the ranking of words making it impossible to have exactly the same number in both.
 Table B2 shows the totals of how these unique words were grouped across all three coders.
-These results are used in the log-linear analysis to test reliability, which we note does not require equally sized datasets.
-The codes' association to the raw data can be found in the supplementary material, both for the main and second coders.
+These results are used in the log-linear analysis to test reliability, which we note does not require equally sized data sets.
+The code's association to the raw data can be found in the Supplement, both for the main and second coders.